gormanm/mmtests/README.md

 modify* the generated test-scripts in `shellpacks/` directory as they will simply be overwritten.

-For instance, `/shellpacks/shellpack-bench-pgbench` --which will be automatically generated from `shellpack_src/src/pgbench/pgbench-bench`-- contains all the individual test steps.
+For instance, `/shellpacks/shellpack-bench-pgbench` —which will be automatically generated from `shellpack_src/src/pgbench/pgbench-bench`— contains all the individual test steps.

 Each test is driven by `bin/run-single-test.sh` script which reads